Dyslexia impacts the individual, society and the economy at large.

 With a world population of more than 7 billion, this learning difference clearly impacts a huge number of children and adults, with far-reaching, life-long consequences.

-But with interventions early on by teachers trained in dyslexia and its management across the curriculum, students with dyslexia can avoid falling into depression and a spiral of failure.
+With interventions early on by teachers trained in dyslexia and its management across the curriculum, students with dyslexia can avoid falling into depression and a spiral of failure.

 Functional Magnetic Resonance Imaging shows that the brains of people with dyslexia develop and function in a different way.
 Their evident capacities for intuitive and imaginative thinking lead to inventiveness and creativity.
 Some people with dyslexia, given the opportunity and encouragement to manage their dyslexia and triumph over it, become celebrities in their fields, like John Chambers, chairman and CEO of Cisco Systems Inc.